imdone-cli docs

 Notes:

-- Paths are repo-relative, not absolute
+- Paths are relative to the cwd where the command was run, not absolute

 - Missing comments or attachments are shown explicitly as